Time–frequency representation: Formulation of TFRs and TFDs

 Although quadratic TFRs offer perfect temporal and spectral resolutions simultaneously, the quadratic nature of the transforms creates cross-terms, also called "interferences".
 The cross-terms caused by the bilinear structure of TFDs and TFRs may be useful in some applications such as classification as the cross-terms provide extra detail for the recognition algorithm.
 However, in some other applications, these cross-terms may plague certain quadratic TFRs and they would need to be reduced.
 One way to do this is obtained by comparing the signal with a different function.
 Such resulting representations are known as linear TFRs because the representation is linear in the signal.
 An example of such a representation is the windowed Fourier transform (also known as the short-time Fourier transform) which localises the signal by modulating it with a window function, before performing the Fourier transform to obtain the frequency content of the signal in the region of the window.

 Wavelet transforms

 Wavelet transforms, in particular the continuous wavelet transform, expand the signal in terms of wavelet functions which are localised in both time and frequency.
 Thus the wavelet transform of a signal may be represented in terms of both time and frequency.
+Continuous wavelet transform analysis is very useful for identifying non-stationary signals in time series, such as those related to climate or landslides.

 The notions of time, frequency, and amplitude used to generate a TFR from a wavelet transform were originally developed intuitively.
 In 1992, a quantitative derivation of these relationships was published, based upon a stationary phase approximation.